aayushsrivastava9760/TicTacToebyAayush.github.io/README.md

 The game's first page is a main menu which gives the user options to choose whether he wants to play a single player game or two player game .

+- Players can enter their names .
+- Score system is in place .
+- Choices for the players to 'Go First' or 'Go Second'
+- In game buttons are present : Reset , Restart and Menu .

 ### Single Player Mode

 In single player mode the player can play against a never losing bot .
 The moves of the bot are determined using the minimax algorithm .

 ### Two Player Mode

-This mode is in working condition .
-Here the user can compete with his friends and the flow of the game is turn based .
+Here the user can play with his friends and the flow of the game is turn based .

 ### Instructions